meethjaswani/FULLStack_SentientAi/README.md

 git clone <your-repo-url>
 cd SentientAI-main
+Create a .env file in your root project with a Grok API Key.

 2. Start the application:
 This command will build the Docker images for both the api and web services and then start the containers in the background.